CloudSlang/CloudSlang.github.io/app/markdowns/slang.md

 ```

 ###Examples
-The following simplified examples demonstrate some of the key SLANG concepts.
+The following simplified examples demonstrate some of the key CloudSlang concepts.
 Each of the examples below can be run by doing the following:

 1. Create a new folder.
-2. Create new SLANG (.sl) files and copy the code into them.
+2. Create new CloudSlang(.sl) files and copy the code into them.
 3. [Use the CLI](#/docs#use-the-cli) to run the flow.

-For more information on getting set up to run flows, see the [SLANG CLI](#/docs#slang-cli) and [Hello World Example](#/docs#hello-world-example) sections.
+For more information on getting set up to run flows, see the [CloudSlang CLI](#/docs#cloudslang-cli) and [Hello World Example](#/docs#hello-world-example) sections.

 ####Example 1 - User-defined Navigation and Publishing Outputs
 This example is a full working version from which many of the example snippets above have been taken.
 The flow takes in two inputs, divides them and prints the answer.
 In case of a division by zero, the flow does not print the output of the division, but instead ends with a user-defined result of `ILLEGAL`.